Skip to main content

 Create Projects

 In the Project Manager, you can choose the project you would like to continue working on.
-Additionally, Resolve creates a new Untitled Project by default.
+Additionally, Resolve displays a new Untitled Project by default.
 If you have no projects in your library yet, it will only display the Untitled Project.

 To make a new project, you can click New Project on the bottom-right or right click on the new Untitled Project and click Save As to rename it.